We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

-In general, the Christmas party typically starts the first full week in November after Halloween wraps up.
-In2021, Disney Very Merriest After Hours begins on November 8.
+In general, Mickey’s Very Merry Christmas Party typically starts the first full week in November after Halloween wraps up.
+In 2022, the Christmas party begins on November 8.

-The resort decorations will be fully installed closer to Thanksgiving.
+The resort decorations are fully installed closer to Thanksgiving.
 Epcot’s big event, the International Festival of the Holidays kicks off the Friday after Thanksgiving.
 From that point on Christmas at Disney World is in full swing.

 Crowds are a rather significant factor when planning a trip to Disney at Christmas.
 And the scope of the crowds varies dramatically throughout the Christmas season.

 Hands down, the week of Christmas is the busiest week at Disney World of the entire year.
 However, there are some gems thrown in there which are actually phenomenal times to visit in terms of crowds.